Spectral integration of linear boundary value problems: Properties of spectral integration

 If $x$ is the solution of the matrix system $Ax=b_{1}+b_{2}$ and $x_{1},\: x_{2}$ are the solutions of $Ax_{1}=b_{1},\: Ax_{2}=b_{2}$, then $x=x_{1}+x_{2}$ if $A$ is nonsingular.
 In machine arithmetic and in the presence of rounding errors, this linear superposition property will be true only approximately.
 This section deals with discretization errors and not rounding errors.
 Therefore we will assume this linear superposition property.

 Suppose that $Lu=f$ is the given equation.
 With given boundary conditions on $u$, this equation is assumed to have a solution that is well-resolved using $M+1$ Chebyshev points.
 In all forms of spectral integration, a particular solution satisfying $Lu^{p}=f$ is found using some other global conditions on $u^{p}$.
 Typically it will take many more points than $M$ to resolve $u^{p}$.
 Thus the computed $u^{p}$ will be inaccurate.
 However, the approximation to $u$ obtained by combining $u^{p}$ with the homogeneous solutions will retain its accuracy for reasons we will now explain.
-Before turning to the explanation, we mention that this situation, where a solution can be resolved more easily than the Green's function or a particular solution that satisfies integral conditions, occurs frequently in practice \cite{KimMoinMoser1987,KleiserSchumann1980,Viswanath2012} and it is important for an implementation to have this property.

 The explanation takes its simplest form for $r$-th order spectral integration described in Section 2.2 and it is with that method that we begin.
 Suppose $L$ is a linear differential operator with constant coefficients and order $r$ as in Section 2.2.
 We begin by denoting the \emph{computed} solution of